woylie/flop/README.md

 end
 ```

-If you want to add additional filter arguments, you can use
+In case you want to introduce additional filter arguments, you can employ
-`Flop.nest_filters/3` to convert simple filter arguments into Flop filters
+`Flop.nest_filters/3` to convert simple filter arguments into Flop filters,
-without requiring users of your API to know about the Flop filter format.
+without necessitating API users to understand the Flop filter format.

 Let's add `name` and `species` filter arguments to the `pets` connection field.